andrewnelder/android-pay-web-py/README.md

 ## Run the demo

-This demo requires that [ngrok](https://ngrok.io/) be installed or that you have some means of accessing the local web service from an iOS 10+ device.
+This demo requires that [ngrok](https://ngrok.io/) be installed or that you have some means of accessing the local web service from an Android device.
 This is a demonstration only and absolutely should *NOT* be used in a production environment (as Flask is set to run in debug-mode for auto-reload).

 To deploy directly to Heroku, click this button: